Patient Workbook · Seizure Management

 I have dental work planned and have not discussed my seizure disorder with my dentist

-My dentist does not know I prefer epinephrine-free anesthetic (mepivacaine plain or lidocaine without epi)
+My dentist does not know I prefer epinephrine-free anesthetic — and prefer to avoid articaine; alternatives: mepivacaine 3% plain, prilocaine 4% plain, or lidocaine without epinephrine

 Before your next dental appointment